-Benefit Description You Pay Hearing services (testing, treatment, and supplies) Routine hearing exam PPO: Nothing (No deductible) Non-PPO: Nothing (No deductible) Hearing aids for adults PPO: Nothing up to \$1,100 per ear, then all charges (No deductible) One hearing aid per ear and related services Non-PPO: Nothing up to \$1,100 per ear, then all charges Note: This benefit is available once every five years.
-Not covered: All charges Hearing aids and related expenses, except as noted above Vision services (testing, treatment, and supplies) One pair of eyeglasses or contact lenses to correct PPO: 15% of the Plan allowance a change in sight caused directly by an accidental eye injury or intraocular surgery (such as for cataracts), within one year of the injury or surgery Non-PPO: 25% of the Plan allowance and any difference between our allowance and the billed amount Note: See Special Features, Section 5(g), for our benefit for routine eye examinations, including eye refractions.
-Not covered: All charges • Eyeglasses or contact lenses, except as shown above Eye exercises and orthoptics Refractive eye surgery and related expenses Foot care Routine foot care when you are under active PPO: 15% of Plan allowance treatment for a metabolic or peripheral vascular disease, such as diabetes.
-Non-PPO: 25% of the Plan allowance and any difference between our allowance and the billed amount Not covered: All charges • Treatment or removal of corns and calluses, or trimming of toenails, except as stated above Orthopedic shoes, orthotics, and other devices to support the feet Orthopedic and prosthetic devices Artificial limbs and eyes; stump hose PPO: 15% of the Plan allowance Externally worn breast prostheses and surgical bras, including necessary replacements following a mastectomy.
-Non-PPO: 25% of the Plan allowance and any difference between our allowance and the billed amount Internal prosthetic devices, such as artificial joints, pacemakers, cochlear implants, and surgically implanted breast implant following mastectomy.
+Benefit Description You Pay Hearing services (testing, treatment, and supplies) · Routine hearing exam, including evaluation and PPO: Nothing (No deductible) diagnostic hearing tests performed by an M.D., D. O., or audiologist Non-PPO: Nothing (No deductible) Note: For routine hearing screening performed during a child's preventive care visit, see Section 5(a) Preventive care, children.
+Hearing aids for adults One hearing aid per ear and related services, including implanted hearing-related devices, such as bone anchored hearing aids (BAHA) and cochlear implants Note: For benefits for the devices, see Section 5(a) Orthopedic and prosthetic devices.
+Not covered: All charges Hearing aids and related expenses, except as noted above Vision services (testing, treatment, and supplies) One pair of eyeglasses with standard frames or PPO: 15% of the Plan allowance contact lenses to correct a change in sight caused directly by an accidental eye injury or intraocular surgery (such as for cataracts), within one year of the injury or surgery Non-PPO: 25% of the Plan allowance and any difference between our allowance and the billed amount Note: See Special Features, Section 5(g), for our benefit for routine eye examinations, including eye refractions.
+Not covered: All charges Eyeglasses or contact lenses, except as shown above Deluxe lens features for eyeglasses or contact lenses such as special coatings, polarization, UV treatment, and multifocal, accommodating, toric or other premium intraocular lenses (IOLs), including Crystalens, ReStorm and ReZoom Eye exercises and orthoptics Refractive eye surgery and related expenses

-Benefit Description You Pay

-Orthopedic and prosthetic devices (cont.) ·

-Note: See Section 5(b) for coverage of the surgery to PPO: 15% of the Plan allowance

-insert the device and Section 5(c) for services provided by a hospital.
-Non-PPO: 25% of the Plan allowance and any difference between our allowance and the billed amount

-Not covered: All charges

-Orthopedic and corrective shoes and other supportive devices for the feet

-Arch supports

-• Foot orthotics

-Heel pads and heel cups

-• Corsets, trusses, elastic stockings, support hose, and other supportive devices, unless we determine their medical necessity

-Durable medical equipment (DME)

-Durable medical equipment (DME) is equipment and supplies that: PPO: 15% of the Plan allowance

-Are prescribed by your attending physician (i.e., the physician who is treating your illness or injury); Non-PPO: 25% of the Plan allowance and any difference between our allowance and the billed amount

-Are medically necessary;

-Are primarily and customarily used only for a medical purpose;

-Are generally useful only to a person with an illness or injury;

-Have a therapeutic purpose in the treatment of an illness or injury

-We cover rental or purchase of durable medical equipment, at our option, including repair and adjustment, such as:

-• Oxygen

-Dialysis equipment

-Hospital beds Wheelchairs

-Crutches

-Valkers

-walkers Colostomy and ostomy supplies

-Medical supplies, appliances, medical equipment

-and any covered items billed by a hospital for use at home (Note: calendar year deductible applies)

-Augmentative and alternative communication devices are covered such as, but not limited to: PPO: Nothing up to a maximum of \$1,000 per person each calendar year

-Computer story boards Non-PPO: Nothing up to a maximum of \$1,000 per person each

-Light talkers calendar year
+Benefit Description You Pay Foot care Routine foot care when you are under active PPO: 15% of Plan allowance treatment for a metabolic or peripheral vascular disease, such as diabetes.
+Non-PPO: 25% of the Plan allowance and any difference between our allowance and the billed amount Not covered: All charges Treatment or removal of corns and calluses, or trimming of toenails, except as stated above Orthopedic shoes, orthotics, and other devices to support the feet Orthopedic and prosthetic devices Artificial limbs and eyes; stump hose PPO: 15% of the Plan allowance Externally worn breast prostheses and surgical bras, including necessary replacements following a mastectomy.
+Non-PPO: 25% of the Plan allowance and any difference between our allowance and the billed amount Internal prosthetic devices, such as artificial joints, pacemakers and surgically implanted breast implant following mastectomy.
+Note: See Section 5(b) for coverage of the surgery to insert the device and Section 5(c) for services provided by a hospital.
+Hearing aids for adults PPO: Nothing up to \$1,100 per ear, then all charges (No One hearing aid per ear and related services, including implanted hearing-related devices, such as bone anchored hearing aids (BAHA) and cochlear implants deductible) Non-PPO: Nothing up to \$1,100 per ear, then all charges Note: This benefit is available once every five years.
+Not covered: All charges Orthopedic and corrective shoes and other supportive devices for the feet • Arch supports • Foot orthotics Heel pads and heel cups Corsets, trusses, elastic stockings, support hose, and other supportive devices, unless we determine their medical necessity Durable medical equipment (DME) Durable medical equipment (DME) is equipment and supplies that: PPO: 15% of the Plan allowance Are prescribed by your attending physician (i.e., the physician who is treating your illness or injury); Non-PPO: 25% of the Plan allowance and any difference between our allowance and the billed amount Are medically necessary; Are primarily and customarily used only for a medical purpose; Durable medical equipment (DME) continued on next no